Message Sunday, March 4 at FBC Sunnyside, WA

-Also, I am currently a professor of theology at California State Christian University in Fullerton; that follows many years in ministry, most recently as Lead Pastor of the First Baptist Church of Temple City—12 years of fruitful ministry.
+As many of your know, the last year I’ve been teaching at a seminary, California State Christian University in Fullerton, California; that follows many years in ministry, most recently as Lead Pastor of the First Baptist Church of Temple City—12 years of fruitful ministry.

 Now, it’s kind of fun doing the seminary professor thing, but I really am much more a pastor that I am a professor.
 So much of what God has called pastors to do is to teach and apply God’s word to God’s people to enable God’s people to live and minister in His way.
 That’s my passion, that’s my life and that’s my joy.